 A dog’s nose is usually moist and cool, but not dripping wet.

-Dog runny nose is a symptom indicating that there is an irritant in the nasal passages.
+A dog having a runny nose very often indicates that there is an irritant in the dog’s nasal passage.
 The irritant can be a foreign object, an allergen, or an infection caused by microorganisms such as bacteria.

 Usually, sneezing and nasal discharge occur together.